kyma-incubator/compass/docs/storage/s3/README.md

 - backup

 ### Cons
-- multiple calls to S3 every time we want to read, write or delete some data.
+- multiple calls to S3 every time we want to read, write or delete some data

-    For example, to query all 10 runtimes for tenant, we would need to do 11 calls to S3:
+    For example, to query all 10 runtimes for a tenant requires 11 calls to S3:
     -   1 for listing all files in directory
     -   10 requests to download files with data for every runtime.
-    -   to Add new runtime with 2 labels, we would need to upload 9 files because of the data redundancy (9 calls - 6 files for labels and 3 files with runtime data)
+    -   to add new runtime with 2 labels requires uploading 9 files because of the data redundancy (9 calls - 6 files for labels and 3 files with runtime data)

 - complex implementation for adding, removing and querying data
-- problems with caching while cross-region replication - while using cache, even very short-living one, there will be a delay for reading modifications in `data.json` file, if it were accessed before and modified by other client
+- problems with caching while cross-region replication - while using the cache, even very short-living one, there will be a delay in reading modifications in the `data.json` file if it was accessed before and modified by another client
 - No support for transactions (@tgorgol)

-    For example, if we want to use data redundancy then we need to consider cases where one file write will succeed while other one will fail.
+    For example, if we want to use data redundancy then we need to consider cases where one file write will succeed while another one will fail.
 This will further increase code complexity.
 - No update functionality. (@tgorgol)

-    If we decide to store metadata in `data.json` file then to update a single value from that file we have to replace whole file.
-In our case this wouldn't be a big problem as the `data.json` file is expected to be small, nonetheless it will increase complexity of code, as we will have to first download current file, patch it locally and then put the new file in the storage.
+    If we decide to store metadata in the `data.json` file, we will have to replace the whole file to be able to update a single value from that file.
+In our case this wouldn't be a big problem as the `data.json` file is expected to be small, nonetheless, it will increase the complexity of the code, as we will have to first download the existing file, patch it locally and then put the new file in the storage.

-    One way of solving this issue is to use separate files for each metadata property with it's value in name, so we would have a directory structure like that:
+    One way of solving this issue is to use separate files for each metadata property with its value in the name, so we would have the following directory structure:

     ```
     {tenant_id}/